bcherrera14/expensetracker-app/README.md

 ## Summary

 I used React, HTML, and CSS to create a webpage that displays an expense tracker.
 I leanered how to use bootsrap 4 wih React.
 I also learned how to utilize state in a React app.
+This app is deployed using Heroku.

 ## Author